Bat Crafts for Kids

 Fruit Bat with Moving Head Craft

 Children will enjoy making their own bats out of construction paper.
-Explain that Stella means "star" in latin and luna is another name for moon.
+Explain that Stella means "star" in Latin and luna is another name for moon.
 Encourage your children to name their own bats meaningful names.
-Patterns for this craft are availble to members only.
+Patterns for this craft are available to members only.